Bad Afro

-Bad Afro Records is an independent record label based in Copenhagen, Denmark.
+Bad Afro Records is an independent record label based in Copenhagen, Denmark that was founded in 1996 by Lars Krogh.

 History

 1996-2002

 Bad Afro Records is an independent record label based in Copenhagen, Denmark.
 The label was founded in 1996 with the purpose of releasing rock’n’roll, punk, surf and garage rock from the Scandinavian countries and Finland.
 The name, logo and the original slogan “Pushing Scandinavian Rock to the Man!” was inspired by blaxsploitation movies from the early 1970s like Superfly, Foxy Brown and Dolemite.

 Bad Afro Records was originally an offshoot of Moshable Magazine (1986–2000).
 Moshable was an underground punk and garage rock magazine that had focus on the Scandinavian music scene and featured early interviews with bands like The Hellacopters, Turbonegro, Gluecifer and The Flaming Sideburns.
 In the mid 1990s, the Scandinavian garage rock scene was in full bloom and bands that appeared in Moshable started to be released on vinyl on Bad Afro Records.
 The original idea and goal was to release 50 7” vinyl singles in 10 years to document the music scene in Scandinavia at the time.
 This goal was never reached – 10 years later only 45 7”singles had been released.

 Bad Afro Records began as a singles club where members could sign up and receive the upcoming six vinyl 7” singles on the label.
 The concept was inspired by the American label Sub Pop which had started their singles club nearly a decade earlier with great success.
 In 1999 the first album by The Flaming Sideburns was released and although the singles club continued a few years after that the focus of the label shifted towards full album releases.

 In the early years, most releases on Bad Afro Records could be described as garage rock and punk rock with a few excursions into weirder musical territories.
 At the time the label worked with artists such as The Hellacopters, Turbonegro, The Nomads, The Flaming Sideburns, The Burnouts, Backyard Babies, Gluecifer, Larry & the Lefthanded, The Chronics, Festermen and The Royal Beat Conspiracy as well as many other bands pretty much in the same vein.